Don’t Find Yourself Up the Creek Without a Paddle! Find Boat Insurance Today!

-But are you sure you have everything you need?
+But are you certain you have everything you need?

 What Does Boat Insurance Cover?

-The types of coverage are almost as numerous as fish in the sea!
-It’s easy to become overwhelmed at the options.
+The types of insurance coverage are almost as numerous as fish in the sea!
+It’s easy to become overwhelmed by the options.

 Some types of insurance you may see for watercraft include:

-- All Risk – A generalized policy that includes any damage that isn’t on the policy’s exclusion list.
+• All Risk – A generalized insurance policy that includes any damage that isn’t on the policy’s exclusion list.
 Typical exclusions include wear and tear, dents, marring, damage caused by animals, design and manufacturer defects, or ice and freezing.

-- Extra Coverage – Boat insurance is wildly customizable.
+• Extra Coverage – Boat insurance in Arkansas is wildly customizable.
 You can often include extras in your policy such as insurance for your trailer, any boat accessories or specialized equipment, and coverage in case you break down or have an accident and need to be towed.

 We know, it’s a lot.
-And figuring out exactly what coverage you should get while staying within your budget can be a stressful endeavor.
-But G&G Independent Insurance specializes in finding you the best policy for the best price.
+Figuring out exactly what boat insurance coverage you should get while staying within your budget can be a stressful endeavor.
+But G&G Independent Insurance specializes in finding you the best insurance policy for the best price.
 We’ll search over 50 different companies to help you find the perfect plan for you.

 What Our Customers Say